bharatr1993/Vulkan-Work-in-Progress/README.md

 4. The code uses Vulkan, GLFW3 for Display and OpenAL for Audio

 5. Finally, I would like to make it clear that there can and will not be a "A getting started with Vulkan in 30 min" guide.
-It took nearly 3 moths to get here
+It took nearly 3 months to get here

 6. Lots of unecessary junk is also present, collected from my previous attempts:-)